leobudima/elogii-blog/content/15-biggest-mistakes-in-delivery-management-and-planning-for-2020.md

 The safe packaging of your products ensures your products remain secure during transport.
 More importantly, though, it’s a guarantee that all items arrive intact to their destinations.

-From bags, boxes and bubble wrap to pallets and wooden freights, there is a lot to consider when choosing the correct packaging.
+From bags, boxes, and bubble wrap to pallets and wooden freights, there is a lot to consider when choosing the correct packaging.
 That also relies on the size, shape, and material of the items.

 But the most important thing to remember is that the packaging you choose is durable, as well as branded and nice to look at.